-In December 2023 the state began releasing gray wolves into northern Colorado, north of Interstate 70 near Kremmling.
-We do not anticipate gray wolves migrating south onto the Reservation in 2024, however Tribal Member hunters should be aware of the state's reintroduction effort and that wolves are now present in Colorado.
-Gray wolves are a federally protected species, and the Tribe does not issue permits to hunt, trap or kill wolves for sport.
+In December 2023 the state began releasing gray wolves into northern Colorado and will continue for several years.
+It is unknown when wolves will migrate south onto the Reservation.
+Tribal Members should be aware of the state's reintroduction effort and that wolves are now present in Colorado.
+Gray wolves are a federally protected species and the Tribe does not currently issue permits to hunt, trap or kill wolves for sport.
 Please contact the Wildlife Division for more information on gray wolves.